 Gravel-specific rides, CX machines or road bikes with decent clearance will all do the job

 However, a gravel-specific bike is not necessary to race a gravel event.
-Depending on the race, a road bike with clearance for big-volume tyres or a cyclocross bike will work well.
+Depending on the race, a road bike with clearance for big-volume tires or a cyclocross bike will work well.

 Part of the beauty of these events is the “use what you’ve got” mentality that makes entry into gravel racing more approachable and affordable.
 Whether you have a road, ’cross, gravel or even a mountain bike, the point of gravel racing is to simply get out there and ride.

-For hard-packed and smoother gravel roads, narrower tyres with minimal tread will get you to the finish line sooner.
-However, these faster-rolling tyres won’t protect against punctures quite as well as bigger items.
+For hard-packed and smoother gravel roads, narrower tires with minimal tread will get you to the finish line sooner.
+However, these faster-rolling tires won’t protect against punctures quite as well as bigger items.
 They’ll also leave you feeling a bit more fatigued after a long day of bumpy riding.

 Fat rubber can be a definite advantage in many gravel races

-When the gravel is thick and loose, wider tyres really come into their own.
-Bigger volume tyres, 38 to 42mm in width, absorb more of the bumps and will help your body feel fresher later in the event.
+When the gravel is thick and loose, wider tires really come into their own.
+Bigger volume tires, 38 to 42mm in width, absorb more of the bumps and will help your body feel fresher later in the event.
 For even more comfort, try some fast-rolling mountain bike treads if your bike can fit them.